jeremyong/klein/docs/case_studies/geometry-potpourri.md

 0$) while the latter 3 elements square to $1$ ($\ee_1\ee_1 = \ee_2\ee_2 = \ee_3\ee_3 = 1$).
 As we now immediately have a means to create $1$, we can generate all the numbers this way, so let's declare $1$ as our grade-0 basis element.

+!!! question "Grade?"

+    Very non-mathematically, the "grade" of an element is the number of subscripts it possesses.
+    Soon, you should get a good feel of what grades result from what operations, and what information the grades present in a multivector quantity conveys.

 When we write elements adjacent to one another as in $\ee_1\ee_1$, the operation being represented here is the _geometric product_.
 In code, the geometric product is expressed as the multiplication (`*`) operator.
 So far, we've written down what the geometric product does when the